DimopoulosElias/SimpleMimikatzObfuscator/README.md

 **Windows**: **1903** (OS Build **18362.239**)

 ## Description
 The following set of commands, will download the latest version of mimikatz and make a few changes to the source code, in order to bypass Defender.
 I **have only tested with logonpasswords** (**logonpassword** after the changes...).
-If you want other modules, i suppose that one more "sed" will do the job...
+If you want other modules, and Defender complaints, i suppose that one more "sed" will do the job...

 I do not really use to use mimikatz from an executable (i really prefer the "Cobalt Strike" way), but i was curious how difficult could be to bypass the Defender.